-Burns elected as GAA president at congress
+'Humbled' Burns elected as GAA president at congress

 However, he has served in numerous high-profile GAA administrative roles, including as Armagh's delegate to the Ulster Council and as a member of the Armagh and Ulster GAA Management Committees.

-He also served as chairman of both the standing committee on the playing rules and the 125th anniversary committee.

-Burns is currently principal of St Paul's High School Bessbrook near Newry.
+Burns also served as chairman of both the standing committee on the playing rules and the 125th anniversary committee, and he is currently principal of St Paul's High School Bessbrook near Newry.

+After narrowly missing out in 2020, Burns added it has "worked out perfectly" and he has benefitted from the additional three years out of office.

+"We got an overseas president.
+That was great and I was so proud that Larry McCarthy had won it the last time.
+We are a global organisation," Burns recalled.